CompuCell3D/CompuCell3DDevelopersManual/docs/building_growth_steppable_in_developer_zone.rst

     Specified growth rates of 1.3 and 1.7 are very high and we used them for illustration purposes.
 In your simulation you should much smaller rates to allow cells on the lattice to "equilibrate"

-Full simulation can be downloaded here :download:`zip <images/GrowthSteppableSimulationCpp.zip>`
+Full simulation can be downloaded here :download:`zip <archives/GrowthSteppableSimulationCpp.zip>` and full code for ``GrowthSteppable`` is here :download:`zip <archives/GrowthSteppable-code-cpp.zip>`.

 .. |dev_zone_1| image:: images/dev_zone_1.png
    :width: 2.4in